decaporg/decap-cms/website/site/content/docs/authentication-backends.md

       repo: owner-name/repo-name # Path to your Bitbucket repository
     ```

-The instructions above use Netlify to provide server-side authentication because Bitbucket's implicit grant is not supported.
-If you want to create your own authentication server, the [community-created external OAuth clients](#external-oauth-clients) for the `github` backend can serve as models.

 ## External OAuth Clients

 If you would like to facilitate your own OAuth authentication rather than use Netlify's service or implicit grant, you